software-mansion/react-native-svg/CONTRIBUTING.md

 When you're sending a pull request:

 - Communication is a key.
-If you want fix/add something, please open new/find existing issue, so we can discuss it.
+If you want fix/add something, please consider either opening a new issue or finding an existing one so we can further discuss it.
 - We prefer small pull requests focused on one change, as those are easier to test/check.
 - Please make sure that all tests are passing on your local machine.
 - Follow the template when opening a PR.